HackBulgaria/Programming101-CSharp/week04/02-More-Generics-And-Collections/README.md

 ## Dynamic Array

 Now lets implement[Dynamic Array data structure](https://en.wikipedia.org/wiki/Dynamic_array)
-The dynamic array should contain a generic type Dynamic array will use arrays instead of nodes to store information.
+The dynamic array should contain a generic type.
+Dynamic array will use arrays instead of nodes to store information.

-The methods that the structure should be the same as Linked List
+The methods that the structure should be the same as Linked List:

+* `Add(T value)` - adds element to the end of the list
+* `InsertAfter(T key, T value)` - adds an element after the specified element key
+* `InsertBefore(T key, T value)` - adds an element before the specified element key
+* `InsertAt(int index, T value)` - adds an element at the specified index
+* `Remove(T value)` - deletes the first occurence of the specified element
+* `RemoveAt(int index)` - removes the element at the specified index
+* `Clear()` - clears the elements of the list
+* Property `Count` for the cumber of elements in the list
+* Indexer `T this[int]` - gets or sets the value of the n-th

-The rate of grought of the dynamic array should be/ Or how much our internal array will grow if the cuurent is not enought to contain all the information/:
+The rate of growgth of the dynamic array should be/ Or how much our internal array will grow if the cuurent is not enought to contain all the information/:
 * the array should double if the curent size is under 2048.
 * If the size is above 2048 resize the array with capacity of 256.

 When removing elements if the capicity is 1/3 of the total capacity, make the array shorter by half

+## Map

+Next implement the [map data structure](https://en.wikipedia.org/wiki/Associative_array).
+A map stores pair of keys and values like the .Net `Dictionary<T, U>` class.
+In a Class Library project named Map:

+* Create a class `Map<T, U>` - T will be the type of the keys, U the type of the values
+* In the class keep two collections - one for the keys and one for the values.
+Don't use the builting .Net types but one of the types you created above - 'LinkedList' or 'DynamicArray'
+* Implement the following methods and properties for the Map:
+ * Add(T key, U value)
+ * Contains(T key) - checks if a value with the specified key is in the Map
+ * Remove(T key)
+ * Clear() - removes all elements
+ * Indexer U this[T] - gets or sets the value with the specified key
+    * if the element doesn't exist the getter should throw an error
+    * if the element doesn't exist the setter should add it to the Map